 Rolling out a successful initiative is just one part of the process.
 Just as crucial is ensuring all 1 to 1 programs can be maintained.
 Providing not only instructional & technical support for teachers and students is key to success.

 Schools must also identify if their infrastructure can actually support 1 to 1 with a technical assessment or if students have the needed infrastructure at home.

 If you are needing to add devices you will need to place an order ASAP for devices.
 Many items have been sold out in recent months and have long lead times.
 You will also need to give your IT staff time to create the logins, set up security protocols and inventory the equipment.

-You can not just hand the devices out to students and say 'Good luck', That is a sure way to have the program end in failure.
+You cannot simply hand the devices out to students and say 'Good luck', that is a sure way to have the program end in failure.
 You must ensure that students use the devices in a safe and proper manure.